NotAShelf/nvf/.github/README.md

     can do just that, no unnecessary restrictions.
   - Lazyloading 💤?
 We got it!
 Lazyload both internal and external plugins at will.
+  - nvf allows _ordering configuration bits_ using [DAG] (_Directed acyclic
+    graph_)s.
+It has never been easier to construct an editor configuration deterministically!
   - nvf exposes everything you need to avoid a vendor lock-in.
 Which means you can add new modules, plugins and so on without relying on us adding a module for them!
 Though, of course, feel free to request them.
     - Use plugins from anywhere.
 Inputs, npins, nixpkgs...
 You name it.
-  - nvf allows _ordering configuration bits_ using [DAG] (_Directed acyclic
-    graph_)s.
-It has never been easier to construct an editor configuration deterministically!
+    - Add your own modules, with ease.
+It's all built-in!
 - **Well-documented**: Documentation is priority.
 You will _never_ face undocumented, obscure behaviour.
   - Changes, breaking or otherwise, will be communicated in the [release notes]
   - Refer to the [FAQ section] for answers to common questions.
-Your question not there?
+    - Your question not there?
 Head to the to the [discussions tab]!
 - **Idiomatic**: nvf does things ✨ _the right way_ ✨ - the codebase is, and
   will, remain maintainable for myself and any contributors.
 - **Community-Led**: we would like nvf to be fully capable of accomplishing what